C4ptainCrunch/thesis/source/index.rst

 Tree representation
 ~~~~~~~~~~~~~~~~~~~

-A [combinatorial game XXX] like Awale can be represented as a tree in a straightforward way where every node is a state of the game.
+A combinatorial game like Awale can be represented as a tree in a straightforward way where every node is a state of the game.
 The root of the tree represents the initial state.
 If in a state :math:`s` the current player plays action :math:`i` resulting in state :math:`s'` then :math:`s'` will be the i-th child of the node representing :math:`s`.